StudyFrenchSpanish

 You cannot learn a language just by practicing some words and phrases through flash cards.

 Duolingo explains things like informal and formal greetings and commonly practiced sentences.
-It also comprises frequently used nouns, verbs, tenses, adjectives, adverbs, and prepositions in further exercises.
+In further exercises, it also comprises frequently used nouns, verbs, tenses, adjectives, adverbs, and prepositions.

 There isn’t any proper and suitable grammatical explanation and rules for sentence structure.
 Everyone knows the varieties can be productive but are insufficient on Duolingo.

-They are also horrible at teaching non-European scripts.
-If you intend to understand Hiragana, Katakana, or Kanji to study Japanese.
+They are also horrible at teaching non-European scrip if you intend to understand Hiragana, Katakana, or Kanji to study Japanese.

-Perhaps, Russian Cyrillic, Korean Hangul, or some of the Mandarin characters or Indian languages, it would be almost unlikely that you will understand anything substantial.
+Perhaps Russian Cyrillic, Korean Hangul, or some Mandarin characters or Indian languages, it would be almost unlikely that you will understand anything substantial.

 When I first completed the entire tree for French.
 I asked myself, “Is this it?”

-It left me with much to be craved.
+It left me with much to crave.
 Since I already knew French, this was hardly an A1 level of DELF.

 5. This is more useful for Kids and not Adults